 If you have an immediate need for cash and have uncollected accounts receivable, factoring may be an option for your business.
 This involves selling your accounts receivable to another business for a percentage of their value (often around 90 percent).
 The business that purchased your accounts receivable is then responsible for collecting the money from your customers and accepts the risk of non-payment.

-Financial institutions may be willing to buy your export account receivables, if these are insured with Export Development Canada.
+If you export, financial institutions may be willing to buy your accounts receivables if they are insured with Export Development Canada.

 Find private-sector financing

 There are a wide variety of private sector organizations that may provide financing to meet your needs.

 Find out about the debt and equity financing available from the private sector for your business needs.

 - Accessing equity financing